Saint Saviour's Episcopal Church and Rectory

 Saint Saviour's Episcopal Church and Rectory is a historic church complex at 41 Mt.
 Desert Street in Bar Harbor, Maine.
-Built over several construction campaigns between 1877 and 1938, it is fine local example of an American Shingle Style church executed in stone and wood.
+Built over several construction campaigns between 1877 and 1938, it is a fine local example of an American Shingle Style church executed in stone and wood.
 The complex includes the large cruciform church and a Shingle Style rectory originally built in the 1899 and twice enlarged.
 The complex was listed on the National Register of Historic Places in 1995.

+The congregation reported 131 members in 2016 and 97 members in 2020; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $74,200.
+Average Sunday attendance (ASA) in 2024 was 34 persons.